 South Bank’s riverside boardwalks and amazing inner-city beach is a children’s favourite.
 Spend a leisurely morning splashing around in the man-made beach and then hit the South Bank Surf Club for lunch!

 South Bank is also Queensland’s cultural precinct and home to the Performing Arts Centres, the State Library, the Gallery of Modern Art, the Queensland Art Gallery, Queensland Museum & the always popular Sciencentre.
 You'll find a great selection of exhibitions and displays to discover.

 The Queensland Police Museum is an intriguing destination for budding young detectives!
 The museum houses everything from Queensland crimes, investigate techniques, police heritage, and more.
 There’s also a simulated murder scene for young CSI enthusiasts to test their skills.

-The Museum is open from 9am – 4pm on weekdays and 10am – 3pm.
-For weekend visits, it’s open on the last Sunday of the month from February to November.
+The Museum is open from 9am – 4pm Monday (closed Friday) For weekend visits, it’s open on the last Sunday of the month from February to November.

 3. Take a Cruise on Brisbane River

 There's a selection of different cruises that you could take on the River - jump on the CityCat ferry for an inexpensive journey, or book in with one of the cruise companies.
 Many offer lunch, dinner or morning/afternoon tea services.